 Acorns protects your data with bank-level security, using 256k-bit encryption and never storing information on your device.
 Your accounts also get continuous fraud monitoring and protection.

-You can immediately lock and unlock your debit card in the Acorns app through Spend settings in case it’s lost or stolen.
+You can immediately lock and unlock your debit card in the Acorns app through Checking settings in case it’s lost or stolen.

 Stash Security Features